 Some more information may be drawn from examining specific features of the seasonal time series.
 Some extremely cold seasons are reasonably well simulated, like winter and spring 1963 (see e.g. Greatbatch et al., 2015).
-The temperature for other events like the extremely cold winter 1879-1880, and especially December 1879 (Angot, 1881) are however largely overestimated.
+The temperature for other events like the ex-15 tremely cold winter 1879-1880, and especially December 1879 (Angot, 1881) are however largely overestimated with, for example, an overestimation of approximately 4°C in December 1879.
 In this particular case, this may be due to the peculiar convergence of meteorological features (snow cover feedback, temperature inversion, etc., see U., 1884; Angot, 1881) that may hardly be captured by 20CR and/or our downscaling method.
-Extremely hot seasons are generally well simulated, especially recent summers like 1976 (Brochet, 1977) or 2003 (Trigo et al., 2005), but also much older events like spring 1893 (Plumandon, 1893).
+Extremely hot 20 seasons are generally well simulated, especially recent summers like 1976 (Brochet, 1977) or 2003 (Trigo et al., 2005), but also much older events like spring 1893 (Plumandon, 1893).
 Figure 15 shows the corresponding evolution of precipitation for Paris Montsouris.
-As for temperature, the interannual variability is satisfactorily simulated at the annual Paper time scale, in coherence with Figs. 9 and 12.
-The main difference lies in the uncertainty range which is much higher than for temperature, leading to a quite reliable reconstructed ensemble.
+As for temperature, the interannual variability is satisfactorily simulated at the annual time scale, in coherence with Figs. 9 and 12.
+The main difference lies in the uncertainty range which is 25 much higher than for temperature. leading to a guite reliable reconstructed ensemble.
 The reconstruction method has unsurprisingly difficulties in simulating the extreme wet autumn of 1896 (Mascart, 1898).
 Nevertheless, other extreme events like the dry summer 1949 (Sanson, 1950) or the exceptionally dry year of 1921 (Duband et al., 2004) are well simulated, even if observed values are consistently overestimated considering the median of the simulations.